 DAX utility functions have SQL equivalents as well - for example

-DAX | Honeydew SQL (on Snowflake) |
+| DAX | Honeydew SQL (on Snowflake) |

 APPROXIMATEDISTINCTCOUNT | APPROX_COUNT_DISTINCT |

-AVERAGE , AVERAGEX | AVG |
+AVERAGE, AVERAGEX | AVG |

 COUNTROWS | COUNT(*) of an entity |

-DISTINCTCOUNT , DISTINCTCOUNTNONBLANK | COUNT(DISTINCT ...) |
+DISTINCTCOUNT, DISTINCTCOUNTNONBLANK | COUNT(DISTINCT ...) |

-MAX , MAXA , MAXX | MAX |
+MAX, MAXA, MAXX | MAX |

-MIN , MINA , MINX | MIN |
+MIN, MINA, MINX | MIN |

-SUM , SUMX | SUM |
+SUM, SUMX | SUM |

-STDDEV.S , STDDEVX.S | STDDEV_SAMP |
+STDDEV.S, STDDEVX.S | STDDEV_SAMP |

-STDDEV.P , STDDEVX.P | STDDEV_POP |
+STDDEV.P, STDDEVX.P | STDDEV_POP |

-VAR.S , VARX.S | VAR_SAMP |
+VAR.S, VARX.S | VAR_SAMP |

-VAR.P , VARX.P | VAR_POP |
+VAR.P, VARX.P | VAR_POP |

-MEDIAN , MEDIANX | MEDIAN |
+MEDIAN, MEDIANX | MEDIAN |

-PERCENTILE.INC , PERCENTILEX.INC | PERCENTILE_CONT , PERCENTILE_DISC |
+PERCENTILE.INC, PERCENTILEX.INC | PERCENTILE_CONT, PERCENTILE_DISC |

-is the SQL equivalent function to DIVIDE
+DIV0 is the SQL equivalent function to DIVIDE.Row Context

 A row context in DAX defines the rows for an iterator to go over.
-For example, aSUM
+For example, aSUM in DAX aggregates over the rows of a table:

-provides a “Row Context” (the table Sales) for the following expression:
+SUMX provides a “Row Context” (the table Sales) for the following expression:

 - The row context is

-, meaning iterate over each row of Sales - The expression can access any column of the row - so it can calculate
+Sales, meaning iterate over each row of Sales - The expression can access any column of the row - so it can calculate

-then aggregates the result with a sum.
+Sales[Quantity] * Sales[Net Price] SUMXthen aggregates the result with a sum.

 Honeydew metric calculations always operate in the row context, with cross-entity joins automatically resolved.